greenelab/phenoplier_manuscript/manuscript.md

 PhenoPLIER is a flexible computational framework that combines gene-trait and gene-drug associations with gene modules expressed in specific contexts (Figure {@fig:entire_process}a).
-The approach uses a latent representation (with latent variables or LVs representing gene modules) derived from a large gene expression compendium (Figure {@fig:entire_process}b, top) to integrate TWAS with drug-induced transcriptional responses (Figure {@fig:entire_process}b, bottom) for a joint analysis.
+The approach uses a latent representation (with latent variables or LVs representing gene modules) derived from a large gene expression compendium (Figure {@fig:entire_process}b, top) to integrate TWAS with drug-induced transcriptional responses (Figure {@fig:entire_process}b, middle) for a joint analysis.
-The approach consists in three main components (Figure {@fig:entire_process}b, middle, see [Methods](#sec:methods)):
+The approach consists in three main components (Figure {@fig:entire_process}b, bottom, see [Methods](#sec:methods)):
 1) an LV-based regression model to compute an association between an LV and a trait,
 2) a clustering framework to learn groups of traits with shared transcriptomic properties, and 3) an LV-based drug repurposing approach that links diseases to potential treatments.